urql-graphql/urql/docs/basics/svelte.md

 Calling `refresh` in the above example will execute the query again forcefully, and will skip the cache, since we're passing `requestPolicy: 'network-only'`.

+Furthermore the `reexecute` function can also be used to programmatically start a query even when `pause` is set to `true`, which would usually stop all automatic queries.
+This can be used to perform one-off actions, or to set up polling.

 ### Reading on

 There are some more tricks we can use with `operationStore`.